panchSAHIL/Angular-Recipr-app/README.md

 git clone

-g0o inside the recipe app
+go inside the recipe app

 do npm install